Layth17/tic-tac-toe/README.md

 - [x] Improved human vs computer
 - [x] Improved logging
 - [x] Performed action space analysis
-- [?]
-Extend to 4x4? -- this endeavour has revealed many problems
-- [ ] Implement Variants?
 - [x] Add the ability to train on top of previous policies
 - [ ] Make above ^ more user-friendly
 - [ ] Pass command-line arguments
+- [ ] Extend to 4x4? -- this endeavour has revealed many problems
+- [ ] Implement other variants?

 -------------------------------
 ### The Ultimate Draw 3x3: